Ed Hurst: Philadelphia TV

 Hurst was on Philadelphia television from 1952 to 1978.
 During that time from 1952 to 1955, Hurst produced and performed on three television shows, all airing on WPTZ-TV.
 They were the aforementioned The Grady and Hurst Show, The Arthur Murray Party, a formal adult dance program, and The Plymouth Showroom, a variety program featuring popular recording artists.
 All three programs were rated number one in their respective time slots.
 In 1955, The Grady and Hurst Show moved to WPFH-TV in Wilmington, Delaware, where it enjoyed continued success.
 In 1958, the station moved to Philadelphia and became WVUE.

 Radio

 In 1958, Hurst joined WRCV radio and TV, now known as KYW.
 He produced and performed on The Grady and Hurst Show morning radio program, as well as working on a TV show called Summertime on the Pier.
 In 1965, Ed launched yet another show, Ed Hurst at the Aquarama, a local variety series.

 Hurst returned to WPEN in 1981 and stayed until 2005.
 His show was called the Steel Pier Radio Show for most of his time at WPEN.
 Although Hurst then retired, he eventually returned to radio on WIBG AM 1020, which was followed by WPG, WOND and back to WPG, where he worked until 2016.
+He also hosted Monsignor Bonner's Mixer Dance every Saturday night from 1967 until 1978.